-An inheritance would only be taxable to the recipient if the income was earned prior to a taxpayer’s death but not included in their taxable income during their lifetime.
+An inheritance would only be taxable to the recipient if the amount was income earned prior to a taxpayer’s death but not included in their taxable income during their lifetime.
 A common example is a taxpayer’s IRA or other qualified plan retirement account.
 Other examples include annuities, investment income paid after death, wages due, contracts-for-deed, interest on savings bonds, and accounts receivable from a cash basis business are all taxable as received.

 Does taking money from a retirement account count as earned income when you are on social security?